A Guide to Xfinity Internet Plans for Seniors (2025)

 Cons

 - Equipment fees: Unlike T-Mobile Internet, which provides equipment at no extra cost, Xfinity charges a $15 monthly fee to rent its Xfinity Gateway.
-Luckily, as of May 2025, this fee will be waived for the first 12 months for new Xfinity customers.
+That being said, you can use your own modem or gateway, given that it’s compatible.

 Xfinity Internet Plans and Pricing

 When it comes to pricing, Xfinity is pretty simple.
-For the conventional plans, download speeds range from 400 to 1,300 Mbps, with prices ranging from $40 to $100 per month.
+For the conventional plans, download speeds range from 400 to 2,100 Mbps, with prices ranging from $40 to over $70 per month (the fastest plan wasn’t available in my area, so I couldn’t see pricing.)
 Note that I chose the 800 Mbps plan, which is no longer offered.

 ---|---|---|